ncatlab/nlab-content/pages/16266.md

 distribute over [[sifted colimits]] and [[finite products]] distribute over small [[colimits]].

-## In precontinuos categories and locally finitely presentable categories
+## In precontinuous categories and locally finitely presentable categories

 According to Definition 5.11 in [ALR](#ALR),
 a category is _precontinuous_